 This is trail magic.

 However, like a leprechaun, if you are looking for it, you are not going to find it.
-The magic of the trail cannot be counted on or sought out, but should you find yourself showered in the magic of the trail, it will surely serve as a comforting reminder of why you decided months ago (years ago?) to hike the PCT in the first place.
+The magic of the trail cannot be counted on or sought out.
+Yet should you find yourself showered in the magic of the trail, it will surely serve as a comforting reminder of why you decided months ago (years ago?) to embark on your hike in the first place.